*Due to the ongoing COVID-19 situation, if you are planning to visit in 2021/22, please check the event website for the latest information.*

 If dance stirs your soul…

-…then you might like Edinburgh International Festival from 4 – 28 August
+…then you might like the Edinburgh International Festival, from 6 – 28 August 2022

 And if that’s got your feet tapping, then these will too:

 - Ullapool Dance Festival (2022, Dates TBC)